 Hullabaloo!!
 Hoo-ray!
 Hoo-ray!
 Hullabaloo!!
 Hoo-ray!
 Hoo-ray!
 HOO-ray!
 HOO-ray!
 Varsity!
 Varsity!
 U!
 T!
 A!

 Each yell was followed by an onslaught of tin horns.
 The vuvuzelas of their time, tin horns were generally children’s toys, occasionally heard at parades.
 But UT students had brought them en masse to the game, and the commotion was more than an unnamed Austin Statesman reporter could bear.
 In his account of the day, the calm of the field was constantly interrupted by the “ungodly snort of the asthmatic tin horn.”
-That women students were using them defied all sense of social convention and certainly wasn’t considered ladylike for the 1890s.
+That women students were using them defied all sense of social convention and certainly wasn’t considered ladylike.
 “The way some of those girls did blow was a caution,” continued the reporter.
 “With cheeks puffed out and eyes starting they tooted and tooted, at the same time putting unlimited confidence in the garments which so tightly fitted their trim figures.
 How the strain was stood in several instances is a mystery to the masculine mind.”

 A few minutes before the start, the University and San Antonio teams entered the field and were greeted by another round of cheers and horns.
 The players were all outfitted with the standard uniforms recommended by Spalding’s Official Guide to Football, then the sport’s most trusted reference.
 Along with a long sleeved jersey, according to the Guide, “the ordinary player should wear a canvas jacket … home-made or purchased … and lace up in front so that it can be drawn quite closely.”
 Trousers were to made of some “stout material” and well-padded, “quilting in soft material over the knees and thighs.”
 Long woolen stockings were often covered with shin guards, and leather shoes – “kangaroo skin preferably” – which were provided with a replaceable leather spike to prevent slipping, completed the outfit.
 Naturally, Spalding’s sold the equipment for a nominal fee.